Lyubomir-Todorov/i-owe-you-discord-bot/README.md

 ## Submitting Entries

-Messages are parsed using regular expressions and consist of four parts:
+Messages are parsed using an LLM and consist of four parts:

 ### Required arguments

--   `Amount` - The first occurrence of a decimal or whole number is assumed to be the amount
+-   `Amount` - The cost of the purchase
--   `Description` - Text that excludes the name, amount, and category will be used as the description
+-   `Description` - The description of what was purchased

 ### Optional arguments